 - Age requirements apply to the base year as well as the application year

 - Must meet income limits as set by the State annually.
 Income limits apply to the base year as well as the application year

 - Property taxes must be paid in full by December 31st of each year

 - Failure to pay property taxes within the year due disqualifies the applicant.
 A new application would have to be filed the following year that would establish a new base year.

 Application booklets are mailed out by the State in late January each year.
 For further information or to request an application, please contact the State of New Jersey at 800-882-6597 or visit the State of New Jersey website.

 Homestead rebates are sent by the State of New Jersey for qualified homeowners on their primary residence.
 The qualifications, income limitations, and amounts of the rebates vary and are determined by the State each year.
 In a few cases, your income tax return establishes eligibility; however, in most cases an application is required.
 Applications, when required, are sent by the State, usually in the spring.

 For further information on Homestead type of rebates or to determine eligibility:

 - What is the 'Notice of Assessment' (green post card) used for?

-This is an official notice of your property's assessment value for the current year.
-This notice is mailed by the Middlesex County Tax Board prior to February 1.
-If you do not receive your notice, please contact the Tax Board at 732-745-3350.
-The Borough Tax Office does not have these forms.
+This is an official notice of your property's assessment value for the current year only and is not intended for income tax purposes.
+This notice is mailed prior to February 1.
+The Borough Tax Collector's Office does not have these cards.
+If you do not receive your notice, please contact the Tax Assessor's Office for assistance.